NVIDIA/NeMo/docs/source/asr/configs.rst

 Some models utilize sub-word encoding via an external tokenizer instead of explicitly defining their vocabulary.

-For such models, a ``tokenizer`` section is added  to the model config.
+For such models, a ``tokenizer`` section is added to the model config file.
 ASR models currently support two types of custom tokenizers:

 - Google Sentencepiece tokenizers (tokenizer type of ``bpe`` in the config)